The practitioner lodgment service (PLS) is the electronic lodgment channel for tax professionals, replacing the electronic lodgment service (ELS).

 - The Practitioner lodgment service (PLS) help guide – a step by step guide to help tax practitioners use the PLS.

 - The Practitioner lodgment service (PLS) user guide – will supplement the supporting information provided to tax practitioners with their software.

 - A PLS deferral for lodgment and payment can be requested where the PLS or software issues prevent tax practitioners from lodging on time, if it is within 48 hours of a lodgment due date.
-For full details of when to request a PLS deferral, and the process to follow, see Requesting a PLS deferral.
+These deferrals are available for both tax professionals and DSPs.
+For full details of when to request a PLS deferral, and the process to follow, see Practitioner lodgment service (PLS) deferrals.